Tuning Stability of AB3-Type Alloys by Suppressing Magnetism: Results and Discussion

 The formation energy as a function of total magnetic moment for Ca$_{x}$Y$_{y}$Mg$_{1-x-y}$Co$_{3}$ alloys, evaluated using three reference structures and the averaged values from Eq.~\ref{Eq2}, is shown in \textbf{Figure~\ref{FIG3}(d)}.
 In the CaCo$_{3}$ and YCo$_{3}$ structures, which possess relatively large unit-cell volumes, a clear one-to-one correlation between total magnetic moment and formation energy is observed: the formation energy systematically increases with increasing magnetization.
 This monotonic behavior indicates that magnetism is the dominant factor governing alloy stability under these structural conditions.
 In contrast, the MgCo$_{3}$ structure, with its much smaller equilibrium volume, exhibits no such one-to-one correspondence--compositions with similar total magnetic moments show distinct formation energies.
 This breakdown of the correlation suggests that in the compact MgCo$_{3}$ lattice, magnetism couples more strongly with lattice volume and electronic degrees of freedom as the strain effect, thereby weakening the direct magnetism--stability dependence.
+In CaCo$_{3}$ and YCo$_{3}$, the lattice volumes are sufficiently large to sustain local magnetic moments, resulting in an almost linear dependence of formation energy on total magnetic moments.
+In MgCo$_{3}$, the smaller lattice volume introduces strain effects that perturb the relationship between formation energy and magnetization, leading to a non-linear behavior.
+This highlights the importance of lattice-volume effects on the coupling between magnetism and formation energy.

 From the magnetization ternary diagrams in \textbf{Figure~\ref{FIG2}(d--f)}, compositions with low total magnetic moments (left-hand side) correspond to Y-rich regions near YCo$_{3}$, whereas those with high magnetic moments (right-hand side) correspond to Mg-rich regions near MgCo$_{3}$.
 Among the three end-member compounds, each structure attains its lowest formation energy when evaluated using its own lattice parameters.
 The average formation energy versus average total magnetic moment derived from Eq.~\ref{Eq2} smoothly approaches the corresponding stoichiometric structures as the A-site composition approaches their respective limits: starting from YCo$_{3}$ with the lowest formation energy, crossing the CaCo$_{3}$ structure, and finally reaching MgCo$_{3}$ with the highest magnetization.

 To clarify the relationship between magnetism and stability, we analyze the electronic structures of stoichiometric CaCo$_{3}$, YCo$_{3}$, and MgCo$_{3}$. \textbf{Figure~\ref{FIG4}(a--c)} shows the total and partial densities of states (DOS).
 In all cases, the Co $d$ states dominate near the Fermi level, while the contributions from Ca, Y, and Mg are comparatively small.
 Magnetic moment analysis (\textbf{Table~\ref{TAB1}}) confirms that Co atoms carry the primary magnetic moments, whereas the A-site atoms (Ca, Y, Mg) contribute only small antiparallel moments, producing a ferrimagnetic configuration.
 A key distinction emerges in YCo$_{3}$, which exhibits a markedly reduced total magnetic moment (3.430 $\mu_{\mathrm{B}}$/f.u.) compared with CaCo$_{3}$ (4.155 $\mu_{\mathrm{B}}$/f.u.) and MgCo$_{3}$ (4.597 $\mu_{\mathrm{B}}$/f.u.).
 This reduction originates from Co atoms adopting a low-spin state due to weaker exchange splitting, combined with the larger antiferromagnetic contribution from Y.